FHA Certified 203k HUD Consultant Compliance Home Inspection.

-203K Consultant performing work for your renovation loans and HUD compliance inspections in Hialeah, Homestead, Kendall, Coral Gables, Beach, Doral.
+FHA 203K HUD Consultants performing work for your Real Estate renovation FHA loans and HUD compliance home inspections in Hialeah, Homestead, Kendall, Coral Gables, Beach, Doral.

-Professional Engineer acting as a HUD inspector and 203K Loan Consultant.
+Professional Engineers acting as a FHA inspectors and Consultants.

-The Section 203k is the program for the rehabilitation and repair of single family properties.
+The Section 203k loan is the program for the Real Estate rehabilitation and repair of single family properties.
 As such, it is an important tool for community and neighborhood revitalization and for expanding homeownership opportunities.

 To be eligible, the property must be a one- to four-family dwelling that has been completed for at least one year.
 The number of units on the site must be acceptable according to the provisions of local zoning requirements.
 All newly constructed units must be attached to the existing dwelling.
 Cooperative units are not eligible.